kristiinara/GraphifySwift/README.md

     WHERE
     	NOT ()-[:EXTENDS]->(c) AND
     	c.number_of_methods + c.number_of_attributes < lowNumberOfmethodsAndAttributes AND
-    	parent.number_of_methods + parent.number_of_attributes >= highNumberOfMethodsAndAttributes
+    	parent.number_of_methods + parent.number_of_attributes >= veryHighNumberOfMethodsAndAttributes
     RETURN
-    	c.app_key as app_key,
+    	distinct(c.app_key) as app_key,
-    	c.name as class_name,
-    	parent.name as parent_class_name
+    	count(distinct c) as number_of_smells

 ##### Parameters
-Queries classes that do not have any subclasses, where number of methods and attributes is low and where they inherit from a class whose number of methods and attributes is high.
+Queries classes that do not have any subclasses, where number of methods and attributes is low and where they inherit from a class whose number of methods and attributes is very high.

 ##### How are parameters determined
-High number of methods and attributes and low number of methods and attributes both need to be determined statistically using the box-plot technique.
+Very high number of methods and attributes and low number of methods and attributes both need to be determined statistically using the box-plot technique.

-Currently high number of attributes and methods is set to 20 and low number of attributes and methods is set to 5.
+Currently high number of attributes and methods is set to 24.5 and low number of attributes and methods is set to 2.

 ##### Implementation details
 \-